Gustavobiz/Concordo/README.md

 # Teste dos comandos

 # A1.2 Sair do sistema :
-Execução do comando no fim do teste: quit
+Execução do comando no fim do teste, terminando mesmo com mais comandos: quit

 Saída: